geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 Unit
 ^^^^

-Tests that excercise a particular method/class/component in complete isolation.
+Tests that exercise a particular method/class/component in complete isolation.
 In GeoServer these are tests that typically don't extend from any base class and look like what one would typically expect a unit test to look like.